-Detailed rationale and key rating drivers
+Rationale and key rating drivers

-The reaffirmation of the ratings assigned to the debt instruments of Punjab National Bank (PNB) factor in the majority ownership and the demonstrated and expected continued support from the Government of India (GoI) being its largest shareholder, holding 73.15%; PNB's increased systemic importance and position in the Indian banking sector being the second-largest public sector bank (PSB) in terms of business (advances and deposits); and the asset size post-amalgamation of erstwhile Oriental Bank of Commerce and erstwhile United Bank of India w.e.f.
+The ratings assigned to the debt instruments of Punjab National Bank (PNB) factor in the majority ownership and the demonstrated and expected continued support from the Government of India (GoI) being its largest shareholder, holding 73.15%; PNB's increased systemic importance and position in the Indian banking sector being the second-largest public sector bank (PSB) in terms of business (advances and deposits); and the asset size post-amalgamation of erstwhile Oriental Bank of Commerce and erstwhile United Bank of India w.e.f.
 April 01, 2020.
 The ratings continue to derive strength from its strong and established franchise through its pan-India branch network, which helps it garner a low-cost and stable current account savings account (CASA) deposit base.
 The ratings also factor in the improvement in the bank's advances and comfortable capitalisation levels, enhancing its ability to absorb asset quality pressures as well as support growth in the near-term, post-equity infusion through QIP in FY22 (refers to the period from April 01 to March 31) and internal accruals due to improved profitability in FY22, although the profitability continued to remain muted.
 The ratings, however, remain constrained by the moderate but improving asset quality parameters.

-CARE Ratings Limited (CARE Ratings) has withdrawn the rating assigned to Lower Tier-II Bonds (Basel II) of ₹200 crore, as these bonds have been redeemed by the bank.
+CARE Ratings Limited (CARE Ratings) has withdrawn the rating assigned to Lower Tier-II Bonds (Basel II) of ₹1,025 crore, and Perpetual Bonds (Basel III) of ₹300 crore with immediate effect, as the bank has repaid the aforementioned debt instruments in full and there is no amount outstanding under the issue as on date.